dipdup-io/dipdup/src/demo_blank/README.md

 ## Installation

-This project is based on [DipDup](https://dipdup.io), framework for building featureful dapps.
+This project is based on [DipDup](https://dipdup.io), a framefork for building featureful dapps.

 You need a Linux/macOS system with Python 3.11 installed.
 Use our installer for easy setup: